Successive Partial Disruptions with Orbital Precession in a White Dwarf-Black Hole System for Repeating GRB 250702B: Physical Picture and Timescale Hierarchy

 We assume that the accretion disk formed after each pericenter passage lies in the same plane as the WD orbit at pericenter, so that the disk angular-momentum vector is aligned with that of the WD.
 As a result, the disk (and the associated jet) is misaligned with respect to the BH spin axis by an angle $\theta_{\rm d}$.
-Such a misaligned disk experiences a Lense–Thirring torque, causing the disk and the associated jet to precess around the BH spin axis \citep[e.g.,][]{Papaloizou1995, Fragile2007, Liska2018, Lu2024}.
+Such a misaligned disk experiences a Lense–Thirring torque, causing the disk and the associated jet to precess around the BH spin axis \citep[e.g.,][]{Papaloizou1995, Fragile2007, Liska2018, Lu2024,Teboul2023}.
 Based on the mass-loss rate estimated in Section~\ref{sec:parameter}, the accretion disk is expected to be in the super-Eddington regime, in which the misalignment between the disk–jet system and the BH spin axis can persist over timescales much longer than the Lense–Thirring precession timescale \citep[e.g.,][]{Franchini2016, Zanazzi2019}.
-The Lense–Thirring precession timescale is given by \citet{Lu2024} as $t_{\rm prec,LT} \gtrsim 100\,(r_{\rm in}/r_{\rm g})(M_{\rm BH}/10^5,M_\odot)\,{\rm s}$, which is comparable to or longer than the observed duration of a single gamma-ray flare ($\sim 100~{\rm s}$).
+The Lense–Thirring precession timescale is given by \citet{Lu2024} as $t_{\rm prec,LT,obs} \gtrsim 200\,((1+z)/2)(r_{\rm in}/r_{\rm g})(M_{\rm BH}/10^5\,M_\odot)\,{\rm s}$, which is longer than the observed duration of a single gamma-ray flare ($\sim 100~{\rm s}$).
 This implies that the jet orientation can change by a non-negligible fraction of a precession cycle during a single flare.
 Therefore, the disk--jet system continues to undergo Lense--Thirring precession during an individual flare, with the jet sweeping out a cone of $\theta_{\rm d}$ around the BH spin axis.
+As a consequence, the observed flare duration may depend on the instantaneous viewing geometry and precession phase, potentially leading to a moderate dispersion in flare lengths.
+Although the flares are typically of order $\sim 100$~s, the observed spread in durations is almost consistent with this picture.

 Here we define $\theta_{\rm v,BH}$ as the viewing angle measured from the BH spin axis.
 During the Lense--Thirring precession cycle, the instantaneous angle between the jet axis and the line of sight varies between $|\theta_{\rm v,BH}-\theta_{\rm d}|$ and $\theta_{\rm v,BH}+\theta_{\rm d}$.
 If $|\theta_{\rm v,BH}-\theta_{\rm d}| > \theta_{\rm j}$, the jet is never observable (see Fig.~\ref{fig:picture}(b)).
 In contrast, if $\theta_{\rm v,BH}+\theta_{\rm d} \lesssim \theta_{\rm j}$, the jet remains within the line of sight throughout the Lense--Thirring precession cycle and is therefore continuously observable (see Fig.~\ref{fig:picture}(c)).
 This observability condition therefore requires that the viewing angle measured from the BH spin axis be small compared to the jet half-opening angle.